Sand Lake, New York: Sand Lake

 Sand Lake is the smallest hamlet of Sand Lake.
 There are several retail business, the Sand Lake Center for the Arts, a post office, town hall, a tavern, cemetery, and an elementary school.
 Historic and stately houses are found in Sand Lake, with houses further away from one another than the other two hamlets.

 West Sand Lake

 West Sand Lake is a hamlet in the northwestern corner of the town.
 In 1793, Bernhard Uhlein, a soldier of the American Revolutionary War, settled here and established a 325-acre farm.
 He received the land from a land grant from Patroon VanRensselaer.
 The settlement was first known as Ulinesville.
 The post office for was established in 1834, with Frost Myers as postmaster.

 The community became West Sand Lake in 1838.
-It is the largest of the three hamlets, with the most residents.
+It is the largest of the four hamlets, with the most residents.
 There are houses dating back to the early 1800s in the western part of the hamlet.
 It has a number of retail businesses, schools, banks, two churches and a post office.